 Now, unlike other cakes, you actually start your little layer cake by making the icing first.

 Place a large, heavy-bottomed pan over medium-low heat.
 The heat should be barely medium-low.
 If in doubt, go lower.
 Add the sugar, baking chocolate, evaporated milk, butter, and vanilla all at once.
 Cook until the sugar is completely dissolved, stirring occasionally.
 It is important that the icing does not boil and that you make sure that the sugar is completely dissolved and no grainy texture remains.

 Meanwhile, make the batter.
 Cream together the butter and sugar.
 Add the eggs all at once and beat until well incorporated.
 Add the flour and water alternately, beginning and ending with flour.
 (Note: the batter will appear to be curdled after each addition of water – this is normal.)
 Mix in the vanilla.

-When all layers have been stacked and iced, spread remaining icing over top and sides of the cake.
+When all the layers have been stacked and iced, spread the remaining icing over the top and sides of the cake.
 If the icing becomes thick, return the pan to very low heat until it returns to spreading consistency.

 Smooth the icing around the sides of the cake, but realize that the contours are supposed to be visible on the outside of the cake.

 I’m quite interested in knowing whether my readers have ever seen this type of cake or whether it really is localized to the southeast Alabama-southwest Georgia area.
 If you have a minute, please leave a quick comment.
 Thanks!